-- American Community Survey 2018-2022, unless noted otherwise - 2.
-Median values for certain aggregate regions (such as MSAs) may be estimated as the weighted averages of the median values from the composing counties. - 3.
-Disconnected Youth are 16-19 year olds who are (1) not in school, (2) not high school graduates, and (3) either unemployed or not in the labor force. - 3.
-Disconnected Youth are 16-19 year olds who are (1) not in school, (2) not high school graduates, and (3) either unemployed or not in the labor to 4.
-Census Population Estimate for 2022, annual average growth rate since 2012.
-Post-2019 data for Connecticut counties are imputed by Chmura. - 5.
-The Census's method for calculating median house values changed with the 2022 data set, so pre-2022 values are not directly comparable with later data.
+1. American Community Survey 2018-2022, unless noted otherwise

+2. Median values for certain aggregate regions (such as MSAs) may be estimated as the weighted averages of the median values from the composing counties.

+3. Disconnected Youth are 16-19 year olds who are (1) not in school, (2) not high school graduates, and (3) either unemployed or not in the labor force.

+4. Census Population Estimate for 2022, annual average growth rate since 2012.
+Post-2019 data for Connecticut counties are imputed by Chmura.

+5. The Census's method for calculating median house values changed with the 2022 data set, so pre-2022 values are not directly comparable with later data.